topo-gps/ios-manual/en/waypoints/waypoint_icons.rst

-.. _ss-waypoint-icons
+.. _ss-waypoint-icons:

 Waypoint icons
 ==============

 Waypoints are displayed on the map with an icon and a title.
 It is possible to customize the waypoint icon.
-Each waypoint is either using the default icon or another icon from the waypoint icons screen.
 Multiple waypoints can use exactly the same icon.

 The waypoint icons screen displays the list of available icons on your device.
 An example is shown below.